arvydasg/iv_automated_backups/README.md

+# Preparation

+python3 -m venv env - create virtual environment to store libraries

+pip install selenium - install this library

 # little bit about the project

-python3 -m venv env - create virtual environment to store libraries pip install selenium - install this library

 Since I don't trust/understand automated backups of websites and I would rather backup things myself, know where they are stored and what is actually "backuped", I create backups for my client sites manually.
 The procedure is: